-Did you know Council can recycle you food and garden waste into high quality garden mulch?
+Did you know Council can recycle garden waste into high-quality mulch?

 Council’s mulch is part of a program which helps divert green waste from landfill through safe and beneficial reuse.

 Richmond Valley Council encourages all residents to recycle their green waste by taking clean garden waste to either Nammoona Waste & Resource Recovery Facility or Evans Head Transfer Station for recycling into a high-quality mulch product.